 Opportunity Youth Academy currently serves a total of 81 students with an Individualized Education Program (IEP).
 This population of students make up approximately 25% of our student population.
 All students with special needs are on a regular diploma track.
-OYA has seven teachers who hold a Professional Clear Level II Education Specialist Instruction Credential with three teachers who have their Preliminary Level I Education Specialist Instruction Credential.
-Nine of ten OYA teachers have been trained in blended learning strategies and all para-educators were trained in Universal Design for Learning (UDL) through the SCCOE Inclusion Collaborative in the fall of 2019.
+OYA teachers have been trained in blended learning strategies and all para-educators were trained in Universal Design for Learning (UDL) through the SCCOE Inclusion Collaborative in the fall of 2019.
 Para-educators worked with the Inclusion Collaborative on a monthly basis and five of the six para-educators completed training and became certified in UDL practices.
 OYA teachers will receive training during the 2020-2021 school year and partner with the para-educators to fully implement UDL practices for all students.